axelhahn/bash_cli-demo-maker/docs/50_Usage.md

 ## Use functions

-In your shell script you need to source
+When not using the delivered CLI wrapper then in your shell script you need to source

 * cdm.class.sh
 * vendor/color.class.sh